 If you do not respond for 14 days and then for 10 days after a further reminder notice is served then the person doing the work can appoint a surveyor for you.

 If your neighbour has served you with a notice you must either consent or dissent.
 Many surveyors advise owners to dissent and appoint them to make an Award but this is not necessary to have the protection given by the Act.
 If the works are simple (i.e a domestic loft or rear/side extension not involving deep adjacent excavation close to your building or underpinning of your building) then you will have all the protection of the Act if you consent subject to a prior Schedule of Condition of your property which should be made by a professional surveyor.
-In these cases we prepare a formal Party Wall Agreement.
+In these cases we bind the notice, consent schedule of condition and relevant drawings together with explanatory preambles as a single document.
+Click here for more information

 If a problem or dispute arises during works, and if this cannot be resolved between the parties then a Surveyor or two Surveyors can still be appointed to make an Award,